vincent-ferotin/vagrant-sphinx/README.md

 on [Ubuntu] [Disco] (19.04).

+### Host firewall

+Be sure that any firewall on your host is either shutdown, or explicitely configured to allow traffic from and to network subnet linked to the dedicated *VirtualBox* network interface.

 ### Users group

 In order to give via *sudo* some specfic rights to load and use [NFS] server,